jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 I had no idea how to celebrate the good things in life without drinking for a long time.

 Got a raise at work?
-Let’s drink\!
+Let’s drink!
 It’s my birthday?
-Let’s drink\!
-I just won a fight\!?
+Let’s drink!
+I just won a fight!?
 I have to drink.

 **Alcohol prevents you from truly feeling the positive things in life.**